wp-plugins/review-stream/readme.txt

 Tags: reviews, reputation, seo
 Tested up to: 4.1.1

-Stream your latest and greatest reviews from around the Web to your Wordpress website and display them with the SEO-friendly rich-snippet markup of your choice.
+Stream your latest and greatest reviews from around the Web to your Wordpress site and display them with SEO-friendly rich-snippet markup.

 == Description ==